NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Recursive resolvers SHOULD NOT send any additional incremental deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
 The state regarding the presence of the `_deleg` label within a resolver can be "unknown", "known not to be present", or "known to be present".

+The state regarding the presence of the `_deleg` label can be deduced from the response of the incremental deleg query, if the target zone is signed with DNSSEC.
+If the target zone is unsigned, the procedure as described in the remainder of this section SHOULD be followed.

-When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the zone (though not when the target name server is known to support incremental deleg, which will be discussed in {{authoritative-name-server-support}}).
+When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the unsigned target zone (though not when the target name server is known to support incremental deleg, which will be discussed in {{authoritative-name-server-support}}).
 The query name for the test query is the `_deleg` label prepended to the apex of zone for which to test presence, with query type A.

 The testing query can have three possible outcomes: